Who we are

 Where we send your data

-We host our website and other online services in Sweden and elsewhere in the EU.
+We host our website and other online services in Sweden.
 The data we collect, including cookie data, is only sent to countries considered ‘adequate’ under current data protection rules, mainly Sweden and the UK.

 We have carried out an audit and implemented the necessary measures to comply with the requirements of the General Data Protection Regulations (EU) 2016/679 coming into force in May 2018.
 To the best of our knowledge we comply with all relevant and current legislation and best practice concerning data protection and related matters.
 (For more information, see our GDPR statement.)
 Should anyone visiting our website have reason to believe otherwise, they should contact us to raise their concerns and we will deal with the matter promptly.